 Why?
 Because Google has a vested interest in weeding out spammy content and search ranking manipulation.
 If Google detects shady activity, including link spamming or link schemes of any kind, it will penalize your site.

-Accordingly, in any backlink acquisition strategy, quality needs to be your top priority.
-High-quality links, with a high-quality SEO strategy to support them, will ensure that you don’t attract a penalty, and that you see a steady rate of growth over time.
+Accordingly, in any backlink acquisitions strategy, quality needs to be your top priority.
+High-quality link’s, with a high-quality SEO strategy to support them, will ensure that you don’t attract a penalty, and that you see a steady rate of growth over time.